 Her grandmother hints a smile, ‘It might be horrible, but it is very fun.
 I’ll teach you how to use it when you’re ready.’

-Taïga sits cross-legged on the bed.
+Taïga sits cross-legged on the bed, hugging the cuddly unicorn.
 ‘When I am ready… When am I?’

 Granny nods towards the dresser, ‘When you know how to use that blue wand of yours correctly!’